-Did the Bankruptcy Court err in finding that the entire security interest on Appellant's new pickup for the debt of \$36,384.62 constituted a "purchase-money security interest" as that term is used in Section 1325(a) of the Bankruptcy Code?
+The question raised on appeal is whether the District Court erred in finding that the entire security interest on Appellant's new pickup for the debt of \$36,384.62 constituted a "purchase-money security interest" as that term is used in Section 1325(a) of the Bankruptcy Code.
+The district Court found correctly, and as such its decision should be affirmed.